abkimc/Tree-pack-gameboy/README.md

 *   **Music:** "Return to the 8-bit past" - An upbeat chiptune track perfect for puzzle solving.
     *   Source: [Pixabay - Return to the 8-bit past](https://pixabay.com/music/video-games-return-to-the-8-bit-past-301282/)

----

-## 🚀 Installation

-1. Clone the repository.
-2. Ensure `index.html` and `theme.mp3` are in the same folder.
-3. Open `index.html` in any modern web browser.
-4. Click anywhere on the page to start the audio engine.